Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 47
   scene_title: "And we gonna let it burn, burn, burn, burn"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene47.jpg
   narration: "<p>Three Affiliated Tribes have made peace with Mississippi.
 They avoided the last place, but gave Nishu and Sanish away in the deal.
 Try to guess what happened next?
 Yes, exactly.
-Mississippi now officially owns the "Best arsonist of the Cylinder" award.
+Mississippi now officially owns the “Best arsonist of the Cylinder” award.
 I think they killed a million people combined, if not more, in those stakes.</p>"
 - scene_number: 48
   scene_title: "Lion removal"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene48.jpg
   narration: "<p>A couple of turns ago, Iceland declared war against Sweden.
 They quickly surround Helsingborg, bringing the city to red. </p><p></p><p>Germany has founded Essen.
-Like, imagine being a citizen of "Food".
+Like, imagine being a citizen of “Food.”
 At least, Germany is playing way more like a Jäger.</p>"
 - scene_number: 49
   scene_title: "Just another day in the survey corps"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene49.jpg